bahramiramazan/offset_similarity/README.md

 ```

-> 3. To collect response from  ChatGPT : first `set the variable experiment_name=evaluate_gpt, in Experiments.py line 73`  and then  run the following:
+> 3. To collect response from  ChatGPT : first `set the variable experiment_name=evaluate_gpt, in Experiments.py line 73`  and `the api key in line 2019 gpt_util.py` then  run the following:

 ```